matheusdevelope/aws-lambda-atuhentication/README.md

-# device-authentication
+# device-authenticate

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello-world - Code for the application's Lambda function written in TypeScript.
+- src - Code for the application's Lambda function written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
-- hello-world/tests - Unit tests for the application code.
+- src/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.